YottaDB/YDBDoc/AdminOpsGuide/extending.rst

   library name, e.g., :code:`$ydb_dist/plugin/libydbocto.so`. [#]_

-.. [#] Since environment variables are permitted in the shared library file name reference, an environment variable can be used to chose between the :code:`libydboctodbg.so` and :code:`libydboctoopt.so` examples above.
+.. [#] Since environment variables are permitted in the shared library file name reference, an environment variable can be used to choose between the :code:`libydboctodbg.so` and :code:`libydboctoopt.so` examples above.